MostAwesomeDude/brismu/0-midju/3-Rel.md

     bu'i  |

 ## Existential Quantifiers: {su'o}

-I'm only mentioning `{su'o}`.
-If community convention emerges, then `{su'o da}` might be the correct way to instantiate existential quantifiers, rather than `{da}`.
-However, right now, it's not mandatory to add `{su'o}` in order to be correct and so I am just leaving a note and doing it here in this section.

 Once again, we are going to forge a two-dimensional rule.
 This one is reversible.
 On the left, we have a context which holds for all possible